 Some studies have found evidence that black cohosh does help with these symptoms.
 However, many experts consider the evidence unclear and say that we need more research.

 Other uses of black cohosh have less scientific support.
 Women sometimes take it to regulate periods, ease PMS symptoms, and induce labor.
 Black cohosh has also been used to relieve arthritis pain and help lower blood pressure.
-There are some preliminary lab studies showing that black cohosh may be useful in preventing or treating prostate cancer.
 Definitive research has not verified black cohosh's effectiveness for these uses.

 How much black cohosh should you take?

 For menopausal symptoms, the dose of black cohosh used in studies has been 20-40 milligram tablets of a standardized extract taken twice a day.
-More than 900 milligrams a day of black cohosh is considered an overdose.
 Directions for taking black cohosh in other forms will vary.
 Some experts say that no one should take black cohosh for more than six months at a time.